All Episodes

 Next thing, bring up General Motors.

-And let's talk about the money they're paying employees that is not no longer working and producing anything for the company, and it's far more than what Lee Raymond is getting.
+And let's talk about the money they're paying employees that are no longer working and producing anything for the company.

 If you want to talk about corporate behavior, and if you want to talk about greed, I mean, at least Lee Raymond earned what he's getting.

-Is Pinch Schultzberger earning what he's getting?
+Is Pinch Schulzberger earning what he's getting?

 And are the workers at General Motors who are not working earning what they're getting?

-Now I know, I know it was a union deal.
+I know, I know it was a union deal.

-Roger Smith negotiated a deal, but at some point it all comes to a head.
+Roger Smith negotiated a deal, but at some point, it all comes to a head.

-It's all it's all down the road, folks.
+It's all down the road, folks.

-Of course, that was being blamed not on Lee Raymond's retirement package, but on the uh instability of the situation with that wacko nut case that runs Iran.
+Of course, that was being blamed not on Lee Raymond's retirement package, but on the instability of the situation with that wacko nut case that runs Iran.

 Higher crude oil prices are helping to push up gas.